-Africa Roundup: CcHub’s iHub acquisition, Andela’s $50M run-rate and layoffs, Transsion’s IPO – TechCrunch
+Africa Roundup: CcHub’s iHub acquisition, Andela’s $50M run rate and layoffs, Transsion’s IPO – TechCrunch

 CcHub will also use the iHub addition to expand the investment scope of its Growth Capital Fund.

-The acquisition brings together two of Africa’s most powerful tech hubs by membership networks, volume of programs, startups incubated, and global visibility.
-CcHub and iHub visitors and partnerships span Zuckerberg, Mayer, Facebook, Google, and several African governments.
+The acquisition brings together two of Africa’s most powerful tech hubs by membership networks, volume of programs, startups incubated and global visibility.
+CcHub and iHub visitors and partnerships span Zuckerberg, Mayer, Facebook, Google and several African governments.

 There’ll be a lot to cover on how this merger shapes up.
 At a high level, for now, the CcHub-iHub union creates a direct innovation link between two of Africa’s most active markets for VC and startup formation — Nigeria and Kenya .